Ancient Monuments of the Mississippi Valley: Contributions to knowledge

 Ancient Monuments was edited by the physicist Joseph Henry, the first Secretary of the Smithsonian, who wanted a worthy initial volume for the Institution's Contributions to Knowledge series.
-Henry knew that the first book's reception would be important for both the Smithsonian and for American science.
+Henry knew that the first book's reception would be important for both the Smithsonian and American science.
 His choosing a book devoted to the mound builders was risky, as their origin, history and identity were the subject of much debate and literature, but little scientific investigation.
 In addition, the subject touched on issues of race, religion, and the still raw tensions between Native Americans and ethnic European settlers.

 Knowing that both anthropology and archaeology were relatively new fields of study, Henry sought to minimize Squier and Davis's speculation about the origins and purposes of the works they had surveyed and sketched.
 He emphasized the scientific presentation of their findings.
 The work clearly communicates the view—commonly held at the time—that the earthworks had been created by a race separate from and superior to contemporary Native American populations.
 This was based on the assessment that the mounds demonstrated a complexity of design and construction that did not seem related to what the European Americans had seen in contemporary Native American cultures, especially as these had been disrupted by widespread epidemics and warfare.

 When the book was published, Squier and Davis's work immediately became a milestone in a still-developing field.
 Established then as a primary source on the subject of the mound builders, it retains that position because of the breadth of its coverage.